Britain extends COVID-19 mortgage payment holiday by three months

-"Everyone's circumstances will be different, so when homeowners can pay some or all of their mortgage, they should work with their lender on a plan; but if they are still struggling, I want them to know that help is there," John Glen, economic secretary to the Treasury said in a statement.
+Britain's finance ministry said more than 1.8 million mortgage payment holidays had been taken up since the scheme was launched in March.
+It had been due to end in June.
+Homeowners struggling financially can also choose to make reduced payments.
+"Everyone's circumstances will be different, so when homeowners can pay some or all of their mortgage, they should work with their lender on a plan; but if they are still struggling, I want them to know that help is there," John Glen, economic secretary to the Treasury, said in a statement.

+The Financial Conduct Authority in a separate statement clarified how banks should treat the payment deferrals for accounting purposes, saying they should not automatically assume those using the scheme would default on payments.
+Banks could instead use their judgment about whether those using the scheme were likely to be able to resume payments before marking loans as past-due under accounting rules known as IFRS9.

+The authorities said they were extending the application period for a payment holiday to Oct.
+31 for people who had not yet applied for the scheme but might need to.
+They extended to the same date a ban on repossession of homes by lenders.

 - READ MORE ON: